-Characteristics: The pepper was bred by the pepper cultivar, Ed Currie, who cultivated the pepper by cross-breeding a red habanero pepper with a red Ghost Pepper.
+Carolina Reaper Pepper Characteristics: The Carolina Reaper pepper was bred by the pepper cultivar, Ed Currie, who cultivated the pepper by cross-breeding a red habanero pepper with a red Ghost Pepper.
 It was bred in a greenhouse in Rock Hill of South Carolina and was previously named HP22B.
 Ed also goes by the nickname, Smokin' Ed.
-It is mildly sweet and has a fruity flavor.
+Our Carolina Reaper Powder is mildly sweet and has a fruity flavor.
 That is, once you get past the overwhelming heat the pepper contains!

-Since the peppers are a crossbreed between a ghost pepper and red habanero pepper.
-As such, it has a sweet fruity flavor.
-The heat hits you instantly.
+Since the peppers are a crossbreed between a ghost pepper and a red habanero pepper, it has a sweet fruity flavor but the heat hits you instantly.
 Your skin begins to sweat and the intense pain in your mouth is unbearable.
 Luckily this pain subsides in about 10 minutes.